eltonngk1/balanceClassifier/README.md

 │
 ```
 #### Roles
-CfModel - base class for a classification model
+- CfModel - base class for a classification model <br>
-BestModelSelector - supervisor class which instantiates the various classification models and handles plotting & comparison metrics
+- BestModelSelector - supervisor class which instantiates the various classification models and handles plotting & comparison metrics

 #### Configuration:
 For further optimisation of model (only model parameters and user features):